Methylene Blue Dye Test: A Non-Invasive Approach to Assess Bladder Injury

 On the other hand, intraperitoneal injuries involve damage to both the outer and inner linings of the bladder, often resulting in more serious consequences such as urine leakage into the abdominal cavity and an increased risk of infection.

-Now that you understand bladder injuries and their better.
+Now that you understand bladder injuries and their causes better.

 Let’s explore traditional methods of diagnosing these conditions.